lallaria/MultiworldGG/worlds/openrct2/docs/setup_en.md

 1. Launch the game.

 2. Select the scenario you chose in your options file.
-If this was randomized, or you otherwise don't know what \
-scenario to select, you can either look at the spoiler log or select any scenario.
-Upon attempting to start, the \
-game will inform you which scenario you should be playing.
+If this was randomized, or you otherwise don't know what scenario to select, you can either look at the spoiler log or select any scenario.
+Upon attempting to start, the game will inform you which scenario you should be playing.

 3. Launch the OpenRCT2 Client from the MultiworldGG program.

 4. Click the "Archipelago" button on the menu that pops up in your scenario.
-Once the client is launched, they \
+Once the client is launched, they should automatically connect, and you can connect to the server.
-should automatically connect, and you can connect to the server.
-Type your server address and port in the \
+Type your server address and port in the "Connect" box at the top of the client, connect.

-"Connect" box at the top of the client, put in the name for your slot, and you'll be able to select the \
+5. When asked by the client, put in the name for your slot and confirm.

-"Start Game!" button.
-If the randomizer menu doesn't appear at the start of the scenario, \
-select the "RCTRando Options" menu item from the map tab and ensure the "Enable Randomizer" box is checked.
+6. You'll be able to select the "Start Game!" button.
+If the randomizer menu doesn't appear at the start of the scenario, select the "RCTRando Options" menu item from the map tab and ensure the "Enable Randomizer" box is checked.

-5. Begin your game of MultiworldGG!
+7. Begin your game of MultiworldGG!
 All your locations/checks/goals can be found in the "Archipelago Checks!" menu under the map tab.

 ## Game Commands